Spermidine dehydrogenase

-The 3 substrates of this enzyme are spermidine, acceptor, and H_{2}O, whereas its 3 products are propane-1,3-diamine, 4-aminobutanal, and reduced acceptor.
+The three substrates of this enzyme are spermidine, an electron acceptor, and water.
+Its products are 1,3-diaminopropane, 4-aminobutanal, and the correcponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donor with other acceptors.
 The systematic name of this enzyme class is spermidine:acceptor oxidoreductase.
 This enzyme is also called spermidine:(acceptor) oxidoreductase.
 This enzyme participates in urea cycle and metabolism of amino groups and beta-alanine metabolism.
-It has 2 cofactors: FAD, and Heme.
+It has 2 cofactors: flavin adenine dinucleotide, and heme.